karaposu/brightdata/README.md

 | *company page  – collect by URL*               | `collect_company_by_url()` |
 | *job post      – collect by URL*               | `collect_jobs_by_url()` |

+In each scraper there is a smart dispatcher method which calls the right method based on link structure.

 ```python